delusion-777/House-Prediction/README.md

 Dataset can be downloaded from [kaggle](https://www.kaggle.com/anmolkumar/house-price-prediction-challenge/tasks?taskId=2304)

 ### ⚡Exploratory data analysis
 - First, the data set is checked for any missing or null values.
-If there's any any, then they are either dropped or replaced with mean or median as per analysis.
+If there's any, then they are either dropped or replaced with the mean or median as per analysis.

 - We can see that of all the features, **Area** has maximum influence on the target variable i.e **price**.
 - Then we analyse the categorical variables.